olegk-ua/train2/README.md

 ###
 ### This GIT repo is used for learning purposes only!

+### Brief explanation can be seen in the README.txt

 ### Here below is the original README ###
 ---